smped/snakemake-salmon/README.md

 	--cores 16
 ```

 - All data (salmon quants, trimmed fastq etc) will be written to the `data` directory.
-Trimmed fastq and `salmon quant aux_info` files are makred as temporary and can be saefly deleted after copletion of the analysis
+Trimmed fastq and `salmon quant aux_info` files are marked as temporary and can be safely deleted after completion of the analysis
 - RMarkdown files will be added to the `anaylsis` directory using modules provided in the workflow
 - Compiled `html` files will be written to the `docs` folder, along with any topTable files